0dan0/qr/docs/control/extensions/README.md

 - **WAKE=2** - (HERO8/10/11/12 only) Same as WAKE=1, except it will ignore any pending actions, and wake of any power addition.
 This is useful with combined with a boot command.

 ### **HERO12/11/10/9 & 8** - Overlay extensions
-Old GP1 camera support overlays in video and video time-lapse modes.
+Older GP1 based cameras support overlays in video and video time-lapse modes.
 Overlays are not supported in Photo mode.

 #### GP2 limitations - Video Modes
 - Resolution: 1080 Frame Rates: 24, 30, 60, 120 Aspect Ratios: 16:9